Origin of Beechworth Honey

 Is honey gluten free?

 Yes, honey produced in the hive is naturally gluten free.
-All of our honey products, ice cream, lollies & drinks are gluten free, with the exception of our Rocky Road, Chocolate Coated Honeycomb and Nougat products.
+All of our honey products, ice cream, lollies & drinks are gluten free, with the exception of our Rocky Road, Chocolate Coated Honeycomb products.

 We always suggest that you check the label to determine if the product is suitable for your individual dietary requirements.